nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Marks the 2nd, 3rd and 4th task in the task list.

 #### Unmarking a task as completed : `unmark`
 This works simlar to the `mark` command.
-Unmarks the specified task in the task list
+Unmarks the specified task in the task list.<br>
 Format: `unmark INDEX...`

 #### Undo the last command : `undo`
-Undo the last command that have modified the task list (excluding undo).
+Undo the last command that have modified the task list (excluding undo).<br>
 Format: `undo`
 Multiple undo actions are supported.

 ### Create an alias command : `alias`
 Defines an alternative short-hand command for an original command.
-Both original and new commands can be used.
+Both original and new commands can be used.<br>
 Format: `alias ORIGINAL_COMMAND_NAME as NEW_COMMAND_NAME`

-> NEW_COMMAND_NAME must be a single word.
+> NEW_COMMAND_NAME must be a single word.<br>
 > ORIGINAL_COMMAND_NAME must be a command word that is specified in the help section

 Examples: